sahana-vajrakumar/tictactoe/README.md

 CSS3 for styling.

 Features:

 Single player and Multi Player options.
-Multi Player option lets the user select t X or O symbols.
+Multi Player option lets the user select X or O symbols.
 Restart button to restart/abort the game. win count for each player.

 Known Bugs:
-User should refresh the page to get to the PLAY button.
+User should refresh the page every time to get to the PLAY button.

 WishList: